-Interest rates start at 4.8%, and credit lines are available up to $250,000.
+Interest rates are competitive, and credit lines are available up to $250,000.
 Application online takes just five minutes, and once you’re approved, you can request funds and receive them in our account within a few hours.

 Repayments are easy, and you can choose to make fixed monthly or weekly payments over 6 or 12 months.
 You also don’t need to wait until your withdrawal is paid off to make another one — as you pay it back, your available credit is automatically replenished and available to withdraw.